easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-easysoa-model/README.md

  * * from Eclipse : right-click > Run as Java application) to init full
  * EasySOA model of AXXX use case in running EasySOA Registry.
  * * from Maven command line :
- * mvn clean install exec:java -Dexec.mainClass="com.axxx.dps.demo.RemoteRepositoryInit"
+ * mvn clean install exec:java -Dexec.mainClass="com.axxx.dps.demo.RemoteRepositoryInit" -Dexec.args="username=Administrator password=Administrator"
  *
  * In arguments may be given (in maven by -Dexec.args="[space separated arguments]") :
  *